jeffijoe/awilix-express/README.md

   }
 }

-// Here's a Koa API that calls the service class TodoAPI {
+// Here's a Express API that calls the service class TodoAPI {
   constructor({ todosService }) {
     this.todosService = todosService
   }
-  getTodos(ctx) {
+  getTodos(req, res) {
-    return this.todosService.getTodos().then(todos => ctx.ok(todos))
+    return this.todosService.getTodos().then(todos => res.send(todos))
   }
 }
 ```

 So the problem with the above is that the `TodosService` needs a `currentUser` for it to function.
-Let's first try solving this manually, and then with `awilix-koa`.
+Let's first try solving this manually, and then with `awilix-express`.

 ## Manual